Dullage/MarkdownToPublicLink/readme.md

 **MDTPL_PUBLISH_PASSWORD** - The password to use when publishing or unpublishing.

-**MDTPL_DATABASE_PATH** - Optional.
-The path and name for the database file.
-Defaults to database.db in the working directory.

 ## Usage
 ### Publishing
-The following endpoint with publish the specified file and forward the user to the created link:
+The following endpoint will publish the specified file and forward the user to the created link:

 ```
 https://{Your Domain}/publish/{File Name to Publish}?password={Your Password}